Navinkumar-18/Hello/README.md

 👋 Hi, I’m @Navinkumar-18
 👀 I’m interested in ... learning some new thing
 🌱 I’m currently learning ...fluttter
-💞️ I’m looking to collaborate on ...flutter base project 📫 How to reach me ... insta nerupu_navin
+💞️ I’m looking to collaborate on ...websites base projects 📫 How to reach me ... insta nerupu_navin
 😄 Pronouns: ...
 ⚡ Fun fact: ...